Intercity and Eurocity Trains

 Gastronomy on board

 Almost all Intercity or Eurocity trains have a Boardrestaurant and/or a Boardbistro.
-The Intercity trains of DB Bahn have been recently updated to include electric outlets at table seats of the center aisle in coaches of both classes.
+The Intercity trains of Deutsche Bahn have been recently updated to include electric outlets at table seats of the center aisle in coaches of both classes.
 Eurocity trains consist partly of carriages from neighbouring train companies and may vary in terms of facilities.